The Cooking Dish

 I love ginger & have made this & also just ginger and honey.
 I’m one if those wierd one’s that drink it even when I don’t have a sore throat.

-Cat the Aussie attractively types...
+16. Cat the Aussie successfully voices...

 Oh yum!
 I’ve just made up a pot of this for my laryngitis, which refuses to go away!
 I used limes insteaf of lemon, as that’s what I had at hand.
 It tastes lovely….
 I’m curious to see if it helps my throat.
 Thanks Chris!
 Cheers, Cat